pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/index.md

 ## Writing a Vis Spec

-This tutorial series adds visualizations to the PxL script developed in the above [Writing PxL Scripts](/tutorials/pxl-scripts/write-pxl-scripts/#writing-pxl-scripts) tutorial series.
-Pixie's Live UI will be used to execute the script.
+This tutorial series demonstrates how to write a Vis Spec to accompany the PxL script developed in Tutorial #1 and Tutorial #2.
+Pixie's [Live UI](/using-pixie/using-live-ui/) is used to execute the script.

 - (Optional Prerequisite) [Learn how to navigate the Live UI](/using-pixie/using-live-ui)
 - [Tutorial #3: Write your first Vis Spec](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3)